Is there a specific temperature that Dakota Shine is to be applied at?

 Dakota Shine can be used on any painted surface, decals, plastics and some rubber components, as long as there is pigment still remaining within the surface/material.

-The restored color and luster should lat as long a the original surfaces did – in comparable conditions.
+The restored color and luster should last as long as the original surfaces did – in comparable conditions.

 Absolutely not!
 Dakota Shine is BETTER than a clear-coat and is designed to penetrate/absorb into the surface and restore the faded & oxidized pigments back to their original color.
 Dakota Shine will not burn, flake or scratch off (unless it has been applied too thick).